 The University of Michigan Early Keyboard Institute is an intensive six-day experience focused on early keyboard performance offering a distinguished faculty, daily lectures, participation in solo and collaborative masterclasses, and concerts by both faculty and students.

-The workshop is open to all keyboard players regardless of their specific experience with early instruments.
+The Early Keyboard Institute (UMEKI) is open to all keyboard players regardless of their specific experience with early instruments.
 Primarily intended for collegiate-level musicians, UMEKI also welcomes amateurs and young professionals.
 The University of Michigan has a large collection of harpsichords and fortepianos for both practice and performance by workshop participants.

 For priority consideration and notification, all application and audition materials must be received by the priority deadline.
 Applications may be accepted after the priority deadline for programs and/or instruments in which openings remain.
 Review, admission, and notification for late applications will be on a rolling basis.
 Space is limited.

 A limited number of need-based awards are available.
 Three scholarships will be provided to students to work during the workshop as Student Assistants in Moving (2) and in Tuning (1).
-To apply for financial assistance, or for interest in these positions, please select the position you’re interested in during the Digital Audition linked above.
+To inquire about these scholarships, please email firstname.lastname@example.org.

 Office of Engagement & Outreach-Youth & Adult Programs

 University of Michigan School of Music, Theatre & Dance

 Stearns Building │ 2005 Baits Drive │ Ann Arbor, MI 48109

 Phone: (734) 936-2660